guyernest/TensorFlowTutorials/README.md

 Make sure that you have the **keypair** you are using or download the new one that you created

-Connecting to the instance and opening an SSH tunnel for Jupyter (Ubuntu or Amazon Linux):
+Connecting to the instance and opening an SSH tunnel for Jupyter on port 8888 (Ubuntu or Amazon Linux):

-ssh -i user.pem -L 8888:localhost:8888 **ubuntu**@ec2-ip-ip-ip-ip.region.compute.amazonaws.com
+ssh -i user.pem -L localhost:8888:localhost:8888 **ubuntu**@ec2-ip-ip-ip-ip.region.compute.amazonaws.com

-ssh -i user.pem -L 8888:localhost:8888 **ec2-user**@ec2-ip-ip-ip-ip.region.compute.amazonaws.com
+ssh -i user.pem -L localhost:8888:localhost:8888 **ec2-user**@ec2-ip-ip-ip-ip.region.compute.amazonaws.com

 ### Clone this Notebook